hardyqr/Team383_LianDanJiaoLiu/AI_CV_ML_DL_Pathway.md

 ## Machine Learning and Deep Learning Theory
 Choose one from Course 1&2.
 And then one from Course 3&4.
 Course 5 is an intro to Probablistic Graphical Models and is optional.<br>
 <br>
-I personally prefer the combination of Course 1,4 and 5.
+I personally prefer the combination of Course 1,4 and 5.<br>
 <br>
-Textbook 1&2 are comparably great.
+Textbook 1&2 are comparably great.<br>
 <br>
 colah's blog provides some intuitive and insightful understandings about Deep Learning.
 Worth looking at.
 ### Course 1: Machine Learning, by Andrew Ng @Coursera